MTN Group Earnings Call Transcripts

 -

-FY2025 saw record service revenue growth, margin expansion, and strong cash generation, with over 307 million subscribers and fintech transaction value nearing $500 billion.
-Enhanced shareholder returns, strategic pivots, and robust balance sheet position the group for Ambition 2030.
+FY2025 saw record service revenue growth, margin expansion, and strong cash generation, with over 307 million subscribers and nearly 70 million fintech users.
+Enhanced shareholder returns, a new buyback program, and a strategic pivot to Ambition 2030 position the group for continued digital and financial inclusion.

 -